 - If a schema exists in a Shared folder, new agents using that Shared folder will automatically have the correct capture commands and settings to conform to the schema.

 - If an agent does not conform to a schema, a warning will be displayed when trying to save the agent.
 It's possible to ignore that warning and save anyway.

-- A schema can be uploaded to ACC on the ACC Repository screen in Sequentum Enterprise.
+- A schema can be uploaded to ACC on the ACC Repository screen using Sequentum Enterprise Desktop.
 The uploaded schema will use the Export Schema of the current agent by default.

 - A schema in ACC will apply to all agents in the directory where the schema is located.

 - An error will occur when checking in an agent that does not conform to the ACC schema, but it's possible to ignore the schema when checking in.